HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-And, I’ll tell you what you can do to fix the problem.
+And, we’ll also explain what you can do to fix the problem with your radiators.

 If your radiators are cold at the bottom, but at least a few are warm at the top, that’s a good sign.